BA and Iberia parent IAG still showing an interest in Austrian carrier Niki - sources

 With Niki now in insolvency, that removes some debts and legal uncertainties and means any bidder can expect to pay a lower price.

-Holidays company Thomas Cook (TCG.L), Ryanair (RYA.I), German logistics firm Zeitfracht and former motor racing champion Niki Lauda, who founded the airline in 2003, have all since expressed an interest in acquiring the airline.
+Holidays company Thomas Cook, Ryanair, German logistics firm Zeitfracht and former motor racing champion Niki Lauda, who founded the airline in 2003, have all since expressed an interest in acquiring the airline.